Monthly Archives: February 2018

 Morgan Angland was also contesting the 60m Hurdles but suffered a DQ for a false start.
 These things happen as they say and something that she will learn from as she commented to the Club afterwards.
 Overall it had been “a really good experience at my first BUCS.
 Really disappointed with my performance since I false started in my hurdles and got disqualified.
 But I will learn from it and hopefully do a lot better in outdoor BUCS”.

-Katie Buckingham was another athlete who enjoyed the weekend and learned some invaluable lessons about pace judgement as she placed 8th in the ten strong field in a time of 11.06 for the 3000m telling the Harriers at the end of the Championships that she had “Had a really good experience at my first BUCS.
-Really disappointed with my performance since I false started in my hurdles and got disqualified.
-But I will learn from it and hopefully do a lot better in outdoor BUCS – well done to everyone else repping Blackburn and Notts!”
+Katie Buckingham was another athlete who enjoyed the weekend and learned some invaluable lessons about pace judgement as she placed 8th in the ten strong field in a time of 11.06 for the 3000m telling the Harriers at the end of the Championships that she had “had a great weekend watching some top class performances, didn’t have my best race, the pace set of fast and burnt out earlier than I’d hoped but we live and learn, onto the outdoor season well done to everyone else repping Blackburn and Notts!”

 Central Lancs 5k – Sunday February 18th